stevenrhart/predicting-claims/README.md

 * **Premium** - Premiums fall into a wide range with a few outlier values close to $1000
 * **Deductible** - Deductibles are fairly well distributed and appear to be stratified across a range of common values
 * **Median Claims** - For cats and dogs, the median value for total number and total amount of claims is 0
 * **Outlier Claims** - On the flip side, both species have some significant outliers in both categories (number and amount of claims)

-The bulk of the cleaning work was required in the Breed column of the pets data and to clean up a few issues related to claims.
-In addition, the datasets needed to be merged together to prepare for analysis on claims amounts.
-Below is a list of some of the key steps performed as part of the wrangling step.

-### Key Data Wrangling Steps:
-* Removed special characters and extra whitespace from all other breed names
-* Simplified 'Mixed Breed' entries and added a new feature to designate whether a pet is 'mixed' or not
-* Converted PetAge from a categorical column to a numeric column capturing a pet's age in years
-* Removed claims for pets and dates outside of our analysis window and removed zero and negative valued claims
-* Merged the two datasets into a single dataframe for further analysis

 ## EDA <a id ='eda'></a>

-TBD intro paragraph
+During exploratory data analysis,

 ### Dogs tend to have more claims and higher claims totals on average